pea/Gulp-Wordpress-Backup/README.md

 ```ssh
 gulp database
 ```

+## Specifying An Alternative Set of Options
+Use the `--options` flag to specify the object key of alternative options.
+Without this flag 'gwb' will be used.
+Useful for storing settings for staging and live environments.

 ## Multisites
 Backing up a single site from a multisite is not possible, however backing up an entire multisite is.
 Remember to replace the domain of each site in the database.